sellenth/crow/README.md

 The demo runs using docker-compose so please install Docker and Docker-compose if you intend on  running the demo.
 The docker containers represnet the small systems this software was designed to run on, and allow easy deployment of many nodes.

+# UI Demonstration
+In order to see what the system dashboard will look like, follow these steps
+1. Copy/paste into terminal: `git clone https://github.com/sellenth/crow.git; cd crow/ui; npm install; npm run-script build; cd ..; cd express; npm install; npm start &`
+1. access the webpage at localhost:3001
+1. pull up a terminal so that both the browser and terminal are visible
+1. run the /shamir/code/demo_output.sh script, it will submit strings to the server upon the press of any key

 # Shamir Setup

 To use the shamir software some set up is required.
 It is a bit lengthy and manual, but this is to prevent private keys being leaked, and unauthorized public keys from being added to the node list.

 All directories refrenced are from the context of crow/shamir

-1: Log in to an auth node and cd to 'crow/shamir', change the settings file to match your set up.
+1. Log in to an auth node and cd to 'crow/shamir', change the settings file to match your set up.
 An example file is provided below.

 ```
 #Global settings cariables for easy management